emdgroup/baybe/README.md

 ### Defining the Optimization Objective

-In BayBE's language, the `Yield` can be represented as a `NumericalTarget`, which we pass into an `Objective`.
+In BayBE's language, the `Yield` can be represented as a `NumericalTarget`, which we wrap into a `SingleTargetObjective`:

 ```python
 from baybe.targets import NumericalTarget